Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Conclusion

 \section{Conclusion}

-In this paper, we fill two key gaps in software supply chain security: the lack of accurate whole-ecosystem vulnerability propagation analysis and the absence of quantitative indicators for assessing vulnerability propagation impact.
+This paper fills two key gaps in software supply chain security: the lack of accurate whole-ecosystem vulnerability propagation analysis and the absence of quantitative indicators for assessing vulnerability propagation impact.
 We propose a novel framework that combines a hierarchical worklist-based algorithm with multi-level pruning to enable scalable, call-graph-level propagation analysis across direct and transitive dependencies.
-To quantify propagation impact, we introduce the \textit{Vulnerability Propagation Scoring System} (VPSS), a graph-based metric capturing both propagation breadth and depth over time.
-We implement our approach for the Java Maven ecosystem and validate it on real-world CVEs, demonstrating the effectiveness of our analysis and the expressiveness of VPSS in assessing supply chain risk.
+We introduce the \textit{Vulnerability Propagation Scoring System} (VPSS), a graph-based metric capturing both propagation breadth and depth over time.
+Evaluations on Java Maven ecosystem and real-world CVEs demonstrate the effectiveness of our approach in assessing supply chain risk.